Greece Moments Greece Moments

 #2 Opening Hours & Admission of the Seven Springs

 The Valley of the Seven Springs is designated as a nature reserve (Natura 2000) and is freely accessible to everyone at any time.
-If you have the opportunity, you should visit the valley in the early morning hours or late afternoon.
-The grove is particularly atmospheric in spring, during the flowering period, or in autumn, when the leaves change colour.
+If you have the opportunity, visit the valley in the early morning or late afternoon.
+The grove is particularly atmospheric in spring during the flowering season, or in autumn when the leaves begin to change colour.

 • Opening hours of the Seven Springs of Rhodes: accessible 365 days a year